Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Results: Comparing theory to simulations and stability regimes

-The theoretical division is based on the local capillary number at the inlet, $Ca_{in}$.
-The critical capillary number $Ca_c$ for a particular angled Hele-Shaw cell is obtained from Eq.~\eqref{eq:Cac}.
-By setting $Ca_{in}=Ca_c$ or $Ca_{out}=Ca_c$, we obtain the $Ca_{in}$ and $Ca_{out}$ values at the onset of the stability transition, respectively.
-Then, we refer both critical cases back to $Ca_{in}$, by computing the corresponding value of $Ca_{in}$ for $Ca_{out}=Ca_c$.
-Thus, we obtain two sets of $Ca_{in}$ values, computed from setting $Ca_{in}=Ca_c$ and from $Ca_{out}=Ca_c$, respectively, which divide the flow into three regimes in the $(\alpha,Ca_{in})$ plane.
-These theoretically predicted regime divisions are shown in Fig.~\ref{fig:StabilityDiagram} as dashed curves.
-The $Ca_{in}$ values calculated from $Ca_{in} = Ca_c$ are plotted with circles, while the ones obtained from $Ca_{out} = Ca_c$ are plotted with crosses.
-Note that there is an intersection between the two curves at $\alpha =0$ because in this case there is no sense in which to distinguish $Ca_{in}$ from $Ca_{out}$.
+The theoretically predicted regime divisions are shown in Fig.~\ref{fig:StabilityDiagram} as dashed curves.
+The $Ca_{in}$ values calculated from $Ca_{in} = Ca_c$ are plotted with circles, while the ones obtained from $Ca_{local} = Ca_c$ are plotted with crosses.
+Note that there is an intersection between the two curves at $\alpha =0$ because in this case there is no sense in which to distinguish $Ca_{in}$ from $Ca_{local}$.
 For $\alpha\ne0$, the local capillary number at the inlet $Ca_{in}$ is the minimum capillary number in converging cells ($\alpha < 0$), while it is the maximum capillary number in diverging cells ($\alpha > 0$).
 Therefore, the critical $Ca_{in}$ from $Ca_{in} = Ca_c$ separates Regime II from Regime III in converging cells, while it separates Regime I from Regime II in diverging cells.
 The intersection could also be interpreted as follows: as $|\alpha|$ decreases, the range of Regime II narrows, finally collapsing to a point for $\alpha = 0$ (parallel cell, i.e., the ``classical'' Saffman--Taylor case).

 Solid curves are the results of direct numerical simulations, representing the division of the parameter space into three regimes as predicted by the 3D evolution of the interface.
-Numerical experiments were carried out for $\alpha = 0,~\pm 5 \times 10^{-4}$ and $\pm 10 \times 10^{-4}$, across multiple $Ca_{in}$ values ranging from $0.01$ to $0.03$ with a step of $0.002$.
-The numerical results show a systematic departure from the theoretically predicted regime map, which explains why the numerical growth rate approaches zero, while the theoretical growth rate is positive in the examples from Sec.~\ref{sec:verification}: $Ca_{in} = 0.022$ falls into Regime II according to simulations, while it falls into Regime III according to linear stability analysis.
+Numerical experiments were carried out for $\alpha = 0,~\pm 5 \times 10^{-4}$ and $\pm 10 \times 10^{-4}$, across multiple $Ca_{in}$ values ranging from $0.0067$ to $0.02$ with a step of $0.0013$.
+The numerical results show a general agreement with the theoretically predicted regime map, except for Regime II.
+This is not surprising because the marginally stable regime is hard to capture in simulations.

 The stability diagram in Fig.~\ref{fig:StabilityDiagram} also captures the effect of depth gradient on the regimes: as $\alpha$ increase, the regimes boundaries move up to larger $Ca_{in}$ values.
 In particular, we observe that simulations predict a much weaker dependence on $\alpha$ than the linear stability analysis.